cmadland/lit/pages/04.Indigenous-education/09.snowWhatDoesBeing2018/docs.md

 Snow's sense of duty was grounded in the TRC's call to Settler and Indigenous Canadians to ensure that Indigenous peoples are able to hold their equitable place in Canadian society.
 But while this call, epitomized by Chief Justice Murray Sinclair's statement

 !!!
-Reconcilliation is not an Aboriginal problem – it involves all of us.
+Reconciliation is not an Aboriginal problem – it involves all of us.
 (Antoine, Mason, Mason, Palahicky, & Rodriguez de France, 2018)

 seems straightforward, the realities of non-Indigenous people researching Indigenous contexts are deeply complex and nuanced.
 Indigenous peoples have been the objects of research for too long, and the calls from the TRC that all Canadians need to engage in the process of reconciliation has resulted in a flood of funding and interest from Settler Canadians, an outcome that may not be welcomed by Indigenous communities.